dr-joe-wirth/phantasm/README.md

     alias phantasm='python3 <absolute path to phantasm>/phantasm.py'

 A short help message can be obtained with the command `python3 <path to phantasm>/phantasm.py -h`.
 A detailed help message can be obtained with the command `python3 <path to phantasm>/phantasm.py help`.
+The version of PHANTASM can be obtained with the command `python3 <path to phantasm>/phantasm.py -v` or `python3 <path to phantasm>/phantasm.py version`.
 For help on analyzing the results, please see the [detailed tutorial](https://github.com/dr-joe-wirth/phantasm/blob/master/docker_build_files/README.md#4-analyzing-the-results).

 ## 3. Dependencies